Lockframe/Firefox-WinUI/README.md

 - `uc.winui.js-animations` - Enables animations that require external `.uc.js` files due to CSS limitations
 - `uc.winui.extra-animations` - Enables extra and unfinished animations
 - `uc.winui.experiments` - Enables experimental and unfinished features
+- `uc.winui.vtabs-close-button-style` - 1 to change the collapsed vertical tabs' close button into a small overlay on the top right and 2 to hide it entirely.

 ### Additional Customization